A Natural Introduction to Fine-Tuning: A take on constants

-The large difference of the order of $10^{18}$ is purely due to a rescaling of our chosen unit of energy: $1~J = 6.242 \cdot 10^{18}~eV$.\\ Therefore, for any dimensionful constant there exists a set of units such that its numerical value can be rescaled to a value of order $1$.
+The large difference of the order of $10^{18}$ is purely due to a rescaling of our chosen unit of energy: $1~\text{J} = 6.242 \cdot 10^{18}~\text{eV}$.\\ Therefore, for any dimensionful constant there exists a set of units such that its numerical value can be rescaled to a value of order $1$.
 This is often used in physics to ease certain large computations or to save processing power during numerical simulations.
-For example, in high energy physics it's customary to choose $\hbar = c = k = 1$\footnote{This particular system is called \emph{natural units}.} which sets the values for the time scale, length scale and temperature scale respectively in terms of the energy.
-In the end, when using dimensional analysis one can always find exactly one combination: $ \hbar^a c^b k^c$ such that the equations take our desired chosen units, SI or not.
-This rescaling is what makes these constants so meaningless.\\ \\ On the other hand, there are also constants which have no units and hence are called \emph{dimensionless} eg. $\pi$.
+For example, in high energy physics it is customary to set the reduced Planck's constant $\hbar$, the speed of light $c$, and Boltzmann's constant $k$ equal to one.\footnote{This particular system is called \emph{natural units}.}~Consequently, this sets the values for the time scale, length scale and temperature scale respectively in terms of the energy.
+In the end, when using dimensional analysis one can always find exactly one combination of the powers of these constants $ \hbar^\alpha c^\beta k^\gamma$ such that the equations are in our desired units.
+This rescaling is what makes their numerical values meaningless.\\ \\ On the other hand, there are also constants which have no units and hence are called \emph{dimensionless}: $\pi$ being an obvious example.
 These constants are just numbers independent of a certain set of units we chose to describe our physical system.
-Therefore, these numbers do have meaning because we can't rescale them to any other value we want.
+Therefore, these numbers do have meaning because we cannot rescale them to any other value we want.
 This concept of dimensionlessness will play an important role in naturalness and the fine-tuning problem.\\ Note that it is always possible to construct a dimensionless parameter from two dimensionful parameters with the same dimension.
 One simply has to take the ratio of these two dimensionful constants such that the dimension drops out.
 For example, the ratio of the proton mass to that of the electron $m_p/m_e$ is dimensionless.

-\subsection{Derived vs Fundamental Constants}
+\subsection{Derived vs fundamental constants}